Organised Or Independent? by Patrick van der Meer. Exclusive for Offroad Vietnam.

-Independent adventure travelers, however, do not fancy organised tours in buses with many tourists.
+Independent adventure travellers, however, do not fancy organised tours in buses with many tourists.
 But the lack of public transport almost requires taking such a tour.
 Unless, of course, you have your own means of transport.
 In that case, try to reach the following exciting Vietnam destinations on your own.

 Northern Hill Tribes

 In the mountainous regions of North Vietnam, several different hill tribes still live their traditional lives.
 The village of Sapa and the valleys around it are great for exploring.
-For independent travelers, it can be reached by train and mini bus, but it is also great for touring around on a motorbike.
+For independent travellers, it can be reached by train and a mini bus, but it is also great for touring around on a motorbike.
 Make sure, though, to make a trekking, too.